BOUDKHOUM-ABDEL/Data_Structure_with_C/README.md

           Singly Linked Lists: One step at a time, link by link.

           Doubly Linked Lists: Double the links, double the fun!

+          Queue: First come, first served — the line of code never lies.

+          Stack: Last in, first out — the tower of order and chaos.

+          Tree: Branch out, grow deep — nature’s blueprint in code.

        2. Algorithm Adventures 🏃‍♂️